facebook/react-native-website/docs/react-18-and-react-native.md

 The concurrent features in React 18 are built on top of the new concurrent rendering engine.
 Concurrent rendering is a new behind-the-scenes mechanism that enables React to prepare multiple versions of your UI at the same time.

 Previous versions of React Native built on the old architecture **cannot** support concurrent rendering or concurrent features.
-This is because the old architecture relied on mutating the native trees, which doesn’t allow for React to prepare multiple versions of the trees at the same time.
+This is because the old architecture relied on mutating the native trees, which doesn’t allow for React to prepare multiple versions of the tree at the same time.

-Fortunately, the New Architecture was written bottom-up with concurrent rendering in mind and is fully compatible with React 18.
-This means, in order to upgrade to React 18 in your React Native app, your application needs to be migrated to the New React Native Architecture including Fabric and TurboModules.
+Fortunately, the New Architecture was written bottom-up with concurrent rendering in mind, and is fully compatible with React 18.
+This means, in order to upgrade to React 18 in your React Native app, your application needs to be migrated to the React Native's New Architecture including Fabric and TurboModules.

 ## React 18 enabled by default